Snowflake-Labs/schemachange/README.md

 Every script within a database folder must have a unique version number. schemachange will check for duplicate version numbers and throw an error if it finds any.
-This helps to ensure that developers who are working in parallel don't accidently (re-)use the same version number.
+This helps to ensure that developers who are working in parallel don't accidentally (re-)use the same version number.

 ### Repeatable Script Naming